lduran2/cis114-javascript_i/doc/proposal/README.md

 ### Building

 The project may be downloaded from <a href='https://github.com/lduran2/cis114-javascript_i/tree/final'>the <code>final</code> branch</a> or together with the other projects in the <a href='https://github.com/lduran2/cis114-javascript_i/master/final'>the <code>master</code> branch</a>.
-There will be a release available once complete.
+There will be a release for `final` available once complete.

-To install the latest version from the terminal, use the following commands.
+To install the latest version from the Terminal, use the following commands.

 ```bash
 # clone the repo